-A detailed description of the process and auditors is shown in the NRCS National Food Security Act Manual, Parts 510 through 520.109 Parts 518 and 519 outlines how compliance reviews are conducted and quality assurance maintained.
+A detailed description of the process and auditors is shown in the NRCS National Food Security Act Manual, Parts 510 through 520.133 Parts 518 and 519 outline how compliance reviews are conducted and quality assurance maintained.

 Audits will be randomly selected from a national database of tracts as authorized by the USDA.
-Audits will be performed as determined by the State Conservationist who will conduct compliance reviews within each state, as set forth in the following paragraph:
+Audits will be performed as determined by the State Conservationist, who will conduct compliance reviews within each state, as set forth in the following paragraph:

-- 1. Knowledge, skills, and abilities to assess the status of both House Education and Labor Committee and Workers' Compensation compliance: If there are currently no employees in a county with the requisite training and knowledge, skills, and abilities to perform Compliance Reviews, the Area Conservationist or STC shall assign another employee the responsibility for that specific county. - 2.
-The State Conservationist or designee shall ensure Compliance Review procedures are consistent with Parts 518 and 519 and the Quality Control Manual. - 3.
-The State Conservationist or designee shall assure actions taken pertaining to requests for variances are executed and completed within the specified time frame. - 4.
-The State Conservationist or designee shall assure execution of policy is consistent and uniform within the state and among adjacent states. - 5.
-The State Conservationist or designee shall assure corrective action is taken to address deficiencies found in quality reviews. - 6.
-The State Conservationist or designee shall determine if additional reviews are required.
+- Knowledge, skills and abilities to assess the status of both House Education and Labor Committee and Workers' Compensation compliance: If there are currently no employees in a county with the requisite training and knowledge, skills and abilities to perform Compliance Reviews, the Area Conservationist or the State Technical Committee (STC) shall assign another employee the responsibility for that specific county. - The State Conservationist or designee shall ensure Compliance Review procedures are consistent with Parts 518 and 519 and the Quality Control Manual. - The State Conservationist or designee shall ensure that actions taken pertaining to requests for variances are executed and completed within the specified time frame. - 4.
+The State Conservationist or designee shall ensure that policy execution is consistent and uniform within the state and among adjacent states.

-- 7. The State Conservationist or designee shall provide training and follow-up to correct deficiencies. - 8.
-The State Conservationist or designee shall identify potential cases of fraud, waste, and abuse.
+- The State Conservationist or designee shall ensure corrective action is taken to address deficiencies found in quality reviews. - The State Conservationist or designee shall determine if additional reviews are required. - 7.
+The State Conservationist or designee shall provide training and follow-up to correct deficiencies. - 8.
+The State Conservationist or designee shall identify potential cases of fraud, waste and abuse.

-SGS conducted a review of the USDA-Natural Resource Conservation Service (NRCS) audit process, as described above, for the purpose of assessing compliance to ISO 17021-1:2015, specifically in regard to inspectors, their training, and the overview of the program.
-Based upon document reviews, including manuals, organizational charts, maps, and compliance processes during the audit, the auditors determined that NRCS met the equivalency requirements of eight primary standards of ISO 17021-1:2015.
+Societe Generale de Surveillance (SGS) conducted a review of the USDA-Natural Resource Conservation Service (NRCS) audit process, as described above, for the purpose of assessing compliance with ISO 17021-1:2015, specifically in regard to inspectors, their training and the overview of the program.
+Based upon document reviews, including manuals, organizational charts, maps and compliance processes during the audit, the auditors determined that NRCS met the equivalency requirements of eight primary standards of ISO 17021-1:2015.